Reviewed by PLC Public Sector in November 2015.

-A case study detailing the materials available on PLC Public Sector that would assist local authorities with shared service projects.
+A case study detailing the materials available on Practical Law that would assist local authorities with shared service projects.

 Borset City Council wants to outsource its IT function.
 Its neighbouring authority, Borsetshire County Council, is thinking of doing the same thing.
 Both councils want to explore working together to establish whether their IT needs can be outsourced as a combined package to: